Frequently Asked Questions (FAQs)

 Where are your firearms training classes conducted?

-Unless otherwise noted in the course synopsis, On-Sight Tactical Training conducts all of its classroom programming at its officers in Estero, FL, Orlando, FL and Erie, PA.
+Unless otherwise noted in the course synopsis, On-Sight Tactical Training conducts all of its classroom programming at its offices in Estero, FL, Orlando, FL and Erie, PA.
 For the shooting component(s), On-Sight utilizes a range facility within a short driving distance from the Estero headquarters.